 4. Have enough reserve power to start any other machinery as required by the Bridge.

-7. Maintain stand by condition in E.R. through out this period of emergency and until at least temporary damage control measures have successfully been carried out.
+7. Maintain stand by the condition in E.R. throughout this period of emergency and until at least temporary damage control measures have successfully been carried out.

-8. Depending upon the whether the point of impact is above or below the water line, be ready to carry out ballasting or de-ballasting operations in consultation with the Master/C.E.
+8. Depending upon whether the point of impact is above or below the waterline, be ready to carry out ballasting or de-ballasting operations in consultation with the Master/C.E.

-9. Transfer fuel oil if required, to safer location to avoid potential oil spills.
+9. Transfer fuel oil if required, to a safer location to avoid potential oil spills.